 Meetings were held with staff working under the licence.
-They were: the DI (Director of Science and Innovation); the (Corporate) LH Contact (CLHC; Director and Chief Scientific Officer); and, the Persons Designate (PDs: Director of Manufacturing and Quality Manager; Chief Operating Officer and Project Manager).
+They were: the DI (Chief Executive Officer); the PDs ((i) Hub - Biorepository Site Director; (ii) Satellite - Laboratory Director); the Database Manager; two Quality Managers; and a Project Manager.

-A documentation review and horizontal and vertical audits were carried out.
-Details of the two separate audits are provided below.
+A documentation review and two vertical audits were carried out; details of these are provided below.
+For both audits the establishment was blinded in order to fully test the system.